 You do not have to prepare anything special for the DXA.
 Keep to your normal diet and daily routine.
 The whole DXA takes 20 minutes from start to finish, including filling out any of the other required forms.
 To help with the paperwork, you can download and fill out a simple Patient Questionnaire (pdf) and Medication Record (pdf).

 To make the examination easier, we recommend that patients wear loose fitting comfortable clothing, such as sweatshirts and sweat pants with no zippers, buttons, or safety pins, or other metal fasteners.
 Patients may be asked to change into a hospital gown.
-Also, please do not take calcium supplement tablets the day of the test, since if not completely dissolved in the stomach, it may interfere with a proper estimation of bone density.
+Please do not take calcium or OTC potassium supplements.
+If you are taking prescription potassium, please contact your prescribing physician if you can skip your dose(s) 24 hours prior to your test.

 Washington University School of Medicine does not endorse or guarantee the accuracy of information contained on websites on non-affiliated external sources.
 Read the School of Medicine’s Policy on Links to Third-Party Websites to learn more.